 - Add the curry leaves and asafoetida last.
 Mix thoroughly.

 - Turn off the heat and pour the tempering into the curd rice mixture right away.
 Mix well once more.

-- Serve with a few coriander leaves, pomegranate arils, or grapes on top of south Indian curd rice.
-You may also leave off the fruits and serve the curd rice plain.
+- Serve with a few coriander leaves, pomegranate arils, or grapes on top of south Indian rice dish.
+You may also leave off the fruits and serve the it plain.
 Serve with fried sun-dried green chilies or mango pickles from South India.

 Nutritional Value: 300cal.

 - This recipe for curd rice may easily be doubled or tripled.

 - You may also add grated carrots and/or beets.
 The curd rice will have a pink tint from the beetroot.